shinysentry1137/aup-examples/README.md

 # aup-examples
 Acceptable Use Policy (AUP) examples for instructional use.
+Can be modified or used to build your own.